alpaficia/MOSEAC_Limo/README.md

 ## More details

-Please refer to our paper here for the MOSEAC mathmatic and experiment details
+Please refer to our paper here for the MOSEAC mathematics and experiment details

 ## License
 MIT